Vector4-new/NovetusStudioConnect/README.md

 * Go to the next function called after the pushes, and get a list of references to that function.
 * For every reference, change the push value to a 6 (for 2009 and below, you should use 5).
 * If you searched for `Doc script`, do the same but for the string `Cmd`, as it is a different function.
+    * If you are using IDA, you may not get any results if you search `Cmd`.
+To fix this, right click in the Strings menu, click on `Setup`, and change `Minimal string length` to 3.
 * Create a backup, and then save the patched file.
 Try to open up Studio.
 * If it opens, open the output and command bar, and type `printidentity()`.
 You should see `Current identity is 6` in the output.
 Attempt to create a Player with `print(Instance.new("Player"))`.
     * If it errors, **does not open**, or there is no output, then the identity value is different for your version (e.g. for 2009E, you should put 4 or 5).
 Otherwise, if you see output (usually just the text `Player`), you are good to go.